AinsAlmeyn/Kaminari-Frontend/README.md

 - The MongoDB team for their efficient and scalable database solution.
 - The .NET Core and C# communities for their robust framework and programming language that have powered my server-side development.
 - The teams behind vidsrc.to and vidsrc.xyz for their pivotal role in enhancing video content accessibility within the project.
+- The YouTube API team for providing access to a vast array of video content, enabling rich video experiences on the Video Page of my project.
+- The Discord API team for offering powerful tools for community building and real-time communication, enriching the Social Page of the application.

 Your contributions have not only made my project possible but have also inspired me to push the boundaries of what I can create.
 Thank you.